gerland-group/brazier_press/README.md

 - `init_coords.dat`: Array of $N\times 3$ with the $N$ vertices coordinates defining the surface in the relax configuration.
 The units of the input coordiantes coordinates are nm.
 - `mesh.dat`: Array of $T\times 3$ with the $T$ triangles defining the connectivity of the triangulated surface.
 - `params.conf`: This file contains the simulation parameters to use.
 The meaning of each parameter is indicated in commented blocks in the file.
+The user can adjust the parameters $K_\tau$ and $K_{CM}$, as well as the $N_\theta$ and $\theta_{max}$

 #### Generation of cylinders

 A cylinder with lids having the approapiate configuration to be interpreted by the simulation code, can be generated with the included Python code included in the folder `gencylinder`.
-The code is executed as
+The code is executed as  $N_\theta$ and
 ```
 python3 rodgen radius length spacing type_of_cylinder
 ```
 where radius and length are the target radius and length, and spacing is the typical bond length of the sytsem, i.e., $r_{ij}^0$.
 Type of cylinder can take the values `circumf` or `long` depending on the desired orientation of the mesh.
 In the article, we mostly used circumferentially aligned cylinders.
 The execution of the script generates the files `init_coords.dat` and `mesh.dat` located in the `outfiles` folder.
 These files contain the position of the vertices and the ensuing triangulation and are ready to be used with `brazier`.
 A log file is also generated as a summary of the properties of the generated mesh.

 The codes to generate the cylinders with lids are dependent on Python 3 and on the packages numpy and sys.
-The generation of the mesh relies on the Advancing Front Surface Reconstruction algorithm from the CGAL library (see the [meshgen](https://github.com/pastranacl/meshgen) repo).
+The generation of the mesh relies on the Advancing Front Surface Reconstruction algorithm from the CGAL library (see the [meshgen](https://github.com/pastranacl/meshgen) repository).